-On a still day you’l be treated to stunning reflections.
+On a still day you’ll be treated to stunning reflections of the surrounding peaks.

 5. Mount Iron

-A small hill that overlooks Lake Wanaka to the west and Albert Town to the north east, the summit of Mount Iron is a common dog walking spot for locals and a beginner ski slopes in the winter.
+A small hill that overlooks Lake Wanaka to the west and Albertown to the north east, the summit of Mount Iron is a common dog walking spot for locals and a beginner ski slopes in the winter.
 To reach the summit takes around 45 minutes.

 6. Treble Cone

 The closest ski field to Wanaka, Treble Cone offers the largest off-piste ski area in New Zealand.
 From Wanaka it’s around a 40 minute drive to the main building.
-From there scenic rides on lifts are available if you aren’t a snowboarder or skier.
-The road is only open in the winter and the hike takes around 3 hours one way.
+From there scenic rides on a lift is available.
+You don’t have to be a snowboarder or skier to take it.
+The road is only open in the winter.

 7. Lake Hawea